 Outdoors & Recreation

-You'll definitely need a rest after all this exercise!
-If so, reserve one of our 188 modern campsites at Newport News Park.
+If you would like an overnight outdoor adventure, learn more about camping in Newport News and reserve one of our 188 modern campsites at Newport News Park.
 At 7,711 acres, it is one of the largest municipal parks east of the Mississippi River.

 Anderson Park / Peterson's Yacht Basin